jvzaniolo/client-manager/README.md

 Open your browser and navigate to `http://localhost:8888`.

-You can login with the following credentials:
+You can log in with the following credentials:

 ```
 Email: john.doe@gmail.com